 Do not deny yourself the little pleasures you can afford now.
 Let life test your abstinence with the many desires you cannot fulfil.
-Is it not true that having a strong will means obtaining what you want rather than abstaining from what you want?
+Is it not good sense that having a strong will means obtaining what you want rather than abstaining from what you want?

 This reminds me of a story: